doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 This code is wrong because it involves a scoping violation, and it reports a compile error in the new implementation.
 Users won't have to wonder why `y` is `undef` because we won't evaluate the program.
+But it's not clear why the compiler reports `a` is undefined.

-It becomes more obvious why this code is wrong if you translate it into an OpenSCAD2 customized include:
+It becomes more obvious why this code is wrong when the code is translated into OpenSCAD2, which requires a customized include:
 ```
 include script("foo")(
     x=1,